lucaspassini/art-museums/README.md

 ## :pushpin: About

-This project is a Flutter application that displays art images available at the Harvard Art Museums API, developed by a student at the Universidade São Franscisco, Campus Itatiba.
+This project is a Flutter application that displays art images available through the Harvard Art Museums API, developed by a student at the Universidade São Franscisco, Campus Itatiba.

 Student: Lucas Cristiano Passini